x15sr71/WildGuard-Backend/README.md

 ## Contributing

 We welcome contributions!
-Whether you’re fixing a bug, improving documentation, or adding a new feature, your help is greatly appreciated.
+Whether you’re fixing a bug, improving documentation, or adding a new feature, your help is greatly appreciated!

 ✨ Here’s how you can contribute:
 - 🐛 **Report Issues** → Open an issue if you find bugs, have questions, or want to request new features.